 StarkWare will develop a full proof stack: software and hardware to support fast and reliable generation and verification of computational integrity proofs for general computations.

-Starkware Industries (hereon referred to as Starkware for short) was founded January 1st, 2018 by Alessandro Chiesa, Eli Ben-Sasson, Michael Riabzev, and Uri Kolodny.
-If you’re an old hat in the cryptocurrency space you will recognize these names.
-They are the founders of ZCash, a privacy cryptocurrency.
-ZCash was revolutionary in that it was the brainchild born out of the Zerocash whitepaper (Ben-Sasson, Chiesa, Garman, Green, Miers, Tromer, Virza).
+Starkware Industries was founded January 1st, 2018 by Alessandro Chiesa, Eli Ben-Sasson, Michael Riabzev, and Uri Kolodny.
+Some people familiar with the cryptocurrency scene may recognize these names, as they are the founders of ZCash, a privacy cryptocurrency.
 That project was meant to add privacy functionality to cryptocurrencies and thus increase mass adoption.
 STARKs is meant to reduce the hidden inflation problem by removing the need for a trusted setup.
 In their whitepaper, zkSTARK stands for Zero Knowledge Scalable Transparent (“no trusted setup”) ARgument of Knowledge.
-Not only will the hidden inflation problem be solved but it will also be quantum resistant.
-STARK could be a viable alternative to familiar systems with trapdoors or master private keys such as Intel Software Guard Extensions (SGX) and zkSNARKs respectively.
-Stark’s founders tested their initial program on an FBI database with one million entries.
-The entire file was 40 megabytes.
-The proofs were 1 megabyte each.
-In the end, Stark empirically showed it was faster than known existing zero-knowledge proof implementations such as SCI, zkSNARKs, and IVC.
+They plan for the token to be quantum resistant.
+It is stated that Stark’s founders have allegedly tested their initial program on an FBI database with one million entries and the technology easily handled the amount of the information.
+The project could provide more information and details about their solutions.
+There is no presence of whitepapers.